ChadVanHalen/SIEM-Setup-Lab/README.md

 <h2>Project walk-through:</h2>

 <p align="center">
-The first step is downloading SPlunk Enterprise onto the Ubuntu Server itself.
-Here i'm using wget to download the .deb file to Linux, and installing it onto the Linux VM <br/>
+My first step is downloading Splunk Enterprise onto the Ubuntu Server itself.
+Here I'm using 'wget' to download the .deb file to Linux, and installing it onto the Linux VM. <br/>
-  I also do some basic configuration, like setting Splunk to start on boot, setting the Splunk user as the owner of the Splunk directories instead of the root<br/>
+I also do some basic configuration; like setting Splunk to start on boot, as well as setting the Splunk user as the owner of the Splunk directories, instead of the root.
+This will help mitigate any root access an attacker could get if they found a vulnerbaility in the web interface. <br/>
-  You can see the difference in ownership between pictures 4 and 8 below<br/>
+You can see the difference in ownership between pictures 4 and 8 below:<br/>
 <img src="https://i.postimg.cc/Pxvk41HT/1-Ubuntu-VM-Splunk.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/yxqCrW69/2-Splunk-boot-on-start.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/3w6sdWv6/4-Start-Splunk-log-in.png" height="80%" width="80%" alt="SOC Analyst Lab"/>